Lower bound of the expressibility of ansatzes for Variational Quantum Algorithms: Derivation of the lower bound

-Using the upper bound provided by \cite{originalpaper} and the lower bound in this paper, we get a relation for the covering number of the hypothesis space (and thus the expressibility of the corresponding ansatz).

-Since the logarithms of the bounds in Equation \ref{eq:finalbound} are easier to calculate numerically than the exponentials present, we prefer to work with the former.
+This gives us a lower bound on the number of trainable gates that we need in our ansatz for our result to be valid.
 For our case, $d=2$ (as we have qubits) , $k=2$ (as only single and two qubit gates are used in our ansatz templates).
 We know that the parameter $\epsilon$ can take values between $0$ and $\frac{1}{10}$.
 We select $\epsilon=\frac{1}{100}$.
 The operator norm for the Hamiltonian is different for different atomic distances.
 We work with its value when $d=0.8$(Angstrom) as the energy is always minimum between $d=0.7$ and $d=0.9$ for $H_2$.
 Thus we have $||\hat{O}||=||H||=1.16863955$.
 Additionally, plugging $||H||$ into Equation \ref{eq:lowerboundonngt}, we get the trivial lower bound on the number of trainable gates we need as $N_{gt}\geq 1$.

-The only parameter in Equation \ref{eq:finalboundlog} that changes from ansatz to ansatz is the number of trainable gates $N_{gt}$.
-Plugging in the rest of the parameters, we get the bounds as a function of $N_{gt}$.

-The number of trainable gates changes with the layer number differently for different ansatz templates, as we tabulate in Table \ref{tab:ngtdiff}.

-We can use this to get a numerical value for the upper bound and the lower bound of the expressibility of each layer for every ansatz.
-The first thing that it allows us to do is to define an average expressibility value for each layer of the ansatz.
-This completes the search for a general expression for expressibility of an ansatz and is also a much more easily obtainable value than what was put forward in previous literature \cite{entangling,alternatingexp}.
-We then change the x-axes in Fig. \ref{fig:simansatze} in order to get an error vs average expressibility graph for all four of our ansatz templates.
-As we can see in Fig. \ref{fig:avexpanstz}, the error of our result obtained from the variational method is more for high and low average expressibility, but the error is less for an intermediate values of average ansatz expressibility.
-This agrees with previous results \cite{zoeholmes}.